Reading time: 5 minutes

 The main checks and references that a letting agent will do before they rent a home to you are:

-proof of identity checks by asking to see your passport or driving licence
+• proof of identity checks by asking to see your passport, driving licence or a digital 'share code' from the Home Office

 What if you have a low credit score?